Mattias-Sehlstedt/openapi-polymorphism/README.md

 with using the @ArraySchema schema annotation, since  it works well for 3.0, but when switching over to 3.1 the "array" annotation would disappear in the specification.
 A solution for this seems to be to drop @ArraySchema entirely, and instead use only
 @Schema, since that annotation will still understand that it is an array without the explicit annotation.

+The best approach might be to attach the deserialization information to an interface, and then have a class with a @Schema annotation that implements the interface.
+This way we get both a nice Swagger-UI representation and the deserialization information?